amitmanchella/RealEstateLLM/README.md

 5. `python main.py --embeddings`
 6. `python main.py --chat`

-If you want to generate data for fine-tuning an LLM:
+If you want to generate data for fine-tuning an LLM (after running till 5 above) :
 1. `python main.py --finetune`

 USE `python3` if `python` is not working.